cassidyjames/cassidyjames.github.io/wishlist.md

 ## Skip Amazon
 </summary>

-I dislike Amazon since they’re extremely [anti-competitive](https://www.yalelawjournal.org/note/amazons-antitrust-paradox) and [awful to their workers](https://gizmodo.com/reminder-amazon-treats-its-employees-like-shit-1792642652).
+I dislike Amazon since theyâ€™re extremely [anti-competitive](https://www.yalelawjournal.org/note/amazons-antitrust-paradox) and [awful to their workers](https://gizmodo.com/reminder-amazon-treats-its-employees-like-shit-1792642652).
 So if you can, please purchase any items here somewhere other than Amazon.

 **Buying from the company who makes the thing is usually best**, but I also recommend the following stores:
 - [Target](https://target.com) - Their online shopping is great, plus there's the convenience of picking up in store skipping shipping costs.